damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 ### <i class="fa fa-gitlab fa-fw" style="color: #e14329 !important; font-size:.85em" aria-hidden="true"></i>&nbsp;&nbsp; GitLab EE
 {:.gitlab-orange #gitlab-ee}

 [GitLab EE][ee] is our queen, our open core and premium product.
 It has all the possible features GitLab offers, and some adds-ons to spice it up.
 It's also available to [download and install][ee-download], and use however you want.
 It's like having a "GitLab.com" all for yourself!
 Our subscriptions are very affordable and don't have any restrictions: if you want it just for yourself, you can buy a single-user subscription.
-If your company has dozens, hundreads, or thousands of users, GitLab EE supports all of them.
+If your company has dozens, hundreds, or thousands of users, GitLab EE supports all of them.

 #### Why GitLab EE?
 {:.gitlab-purple}